NCI-CGR/MineSV/README.md

 - Sample files for __annotateOnly__ mode:
   - Note that this sample file is automatically generated if MoCCA-SV is used to call the data
-  - Space-delimited with header line
-  - Header: sample caller1 caller2 ...
+  - Include a header line: sample caller1 caller2 ... callerN
   - File names with full paths
   - Example: